bobbingwide/oik/readme.txt

 * WordPress web site developers
 * WordPress plugin developers

-oik plugins are tested with: WordPress Multi Site, BuddyPress and bbPress.
+oik plugins are tested with: WordPress Multi Site.

 ALL of the plugins are developed using a set of functions that can make PHP and HTML coding a bit easier.
 These are known as the [OIK Application Programming Interface (OIK API)](http://www.oik-plugins.com/apis/oik-apis)